PSkinnerTech/WeMintArt/backend/WhitelistContract/README.md

 # Whitelist Smart Contract

+This project involves building and deploying a whitelist smart contract.
+The contract allows the owner to add Ethereum addresses to a whitelist, and only whitelisted addresses are allowed to perform certain operations.

-This repository contains a Whitelist smart contract for an NFT project.
-The contract is written in Solidity and deployed using the Hardhat development environment.
+The contract is built using Solidity and deployed using the Hardhat development environment.

-## Overview

-The Whitelist contract allows the owner to manage a list of addresses that are allowed to mint NFTs.
-The contract includes functions to add and remove addresses from the whitelist, check if an address is whitelisted, and limit the whitelist to 100 addresses.

-## Contract Address
+## Steps to Build the Whitelist Contract

-The contract is deployed on the local Hardhat network at the following address:

-`0x5fbdb2315678afecb367f032d93f642f64180aa3`

-Please note that this address is only valid on the local Hardhat network.
-If you deploy the contract to a live network (like the Ethereum mainnet or a testnet), it will have a different address.

-## Setup and Deployment

-Follow the step-by-step guide below to set up and deploy your own Whitelist contract.
-You can also refer to the example GitHub repository [here](https://github.com/Olanetsoft/whitelist-smart-contract).

-1. Install Node.js and npm.
-You can download them [here](https://nodejs.org/en/download/).
+1. ~~Install Node.js and npm.~~

-2. Install Hardhat by running `npm install --save-dev hardhat` in your terminal.
+2. ~~Install Hardhat using npm: `npm install --save-dev hardhat`.~~

-3. Initialize a new Hardhat project by running `npx hardhat` and following the prompts.
-Choose "Create an empty hardhat.config.js" when prompted.
+3. ~~Create a new Hardhat project: `npx hardhat`.~~

-4. Install the Ethers.js library by running `npm install --save ethers`.
+4. ~~Install ethers.js: `npm install --save ethers`.~~

-5. Create a new file in the `contracts` directory of your Hardhat project and name it `Whitelist.sol`.
-Copy the Whitelist contract code into this file.
+5. ~~Create a new Solidity file for the contract in the `contracts` directory.~~
+6. ~~Write the contract code.~~

-6. Compile the contract by running `npx hardhat compile` in your terminal.
+7. ~~Compile the contract: `npx hardhat compile`.~~

-7. Create a new file in the `scripts` directory of your Hardhat project and name it `deploy.ts`.
-This script will handle the deployment of your contract.
+8. ~~Write a deployment script in the `scripts` directory.~~

-8. Start a local Hardhat network by running `npx hardhat node` in your terminal.
+9. ~~Start a local Hardhat network: `npx hardhat node`.~~

-9. Deploy the contract to the local Hardhat network by running `npx hardhat run scripts/deploy.ts --network localhost` in your terminal.
+10. ~~Deploy the contract to the local Hardhat network: `npx hardhat run scripts/deploy.ts --network localhost`.~~
+11. ~~Note down the contract address output by the deployment script.~~

+The contract address for the deployed whitelist contract is: `0x5fbdb2315678afecb367f032d93f642f64180aa3`.

+## Steps to Connect the Contract to the Frontend

+1. Install ethers.js in the frontend project: `npm install --save ethers`.
+2. Create a new instance of ethers' Contract object with the contract's address and ABI.

-## License
+## Tutorial and Example

-This project is licensed under the MIT License.
+This project is based on the following tutorial: [Build and Deploy NFT Whitelist Smart Contract](https://web3.hashnode.com/build-and-deploy-nft-whitelist-smart-contract).

+The example GitHub repository associated with the tutorial can be found here: [Whitelist Smart Contract Example](https://github.com/Olanetsoft/whitelist-smart-contract).